Image

 Image Mark

-This feature allows you to mark images with #light
+This feature allows you to mark images with #light and #dark suffix to display them in a specific color scheme.

 Advanced

-You can pass an object to markdown.imgMark
+You can pass an object to markdown.imgMark to config ID marks:

 import { hopeTheme } from "vuepress-theme-hope";

-export default defineUserConfig({
+export default hopeTheme({

 markdown: {